 The Florida Alliance of Children’s Councils and Trusts serves as the member organization of the state’s Children Services Councils (CSCs) and Children’s Trusts.
-Within Florida these organizations serve over 1/3 of the state’s birth to 18 population by funding evidence-based programs, innovative services, and community resources that improve the lives of children and families.
+Within Florida these organizations serve over 1/2 of the state’s birth to 18 population by funding evidence-based programs, innovative services, and community resources that improve the lives of children and families.
 This comprehensive service approach allows CSCs to make data-driven decisions, maximize local resources, and ensure accountability of funded programs.
 Through these CSC investments, data is collected, and services are aligned that produce efficiencies, replicable positive child and family outcomes, and long-term collective impact.
 It is through this laser-focused approach that scalable system development opportunities and recognition of public policy needs emerge.
-The following legislative priorities have been identified for the 2021 legislative session.

 Effective Public Policies Benefiting Children, Youth and Families

-Support the development more effective equitable policies for families with young children in poverty by aligning targeted social services that support children’s development with workforce development services to increase family economic self-sufficiency.
+Support the development of more effective equitable policies for families with young children in poverty by aligning targeted social services that support children’s development with workforce development services to increase family economic self sufficiency.